kcanamar/funkie-coding-blog/content/blog/gin.md

 func main(){ ...
 ```

-Now to keep our code looking polished lets move this env section in our `init()` to its own file, we start this by adding a new directory into root directory of the project
+Now to keep our code looking polished lets move this env section in our `init()` to its own file, we can start this by adding a new directory into root directory of the project.

 ```bash
 mkdir initializers
 ```